boulder-on/JPassport/README.md

 Without the @RefArg, when ref[] is returned it will not have been updated.

+# Limitations

+The interface file passed to LinkFactory must be exported by your module.

+Struct arguments to C functions do not work, only basic types and C-strings.

+# Dependencies

+JFA itself only requires at least Java 16 to build and run.

+The testing classes require:

+* JNA 5.8.0
+* JUnit 5.4.2 (later versions of JUnit do not play nice with modules yet)

 # Example
 Review the test folder and the fl_dll C code to see how to make use of all of the parameters types.